 |Stored Dimensions||30.5"||44.75"x8"||48.5"x7"||33.9” x 9.8” x 6.3”||40"x8"|

 Our Analysis and Test Results

-With the exception of the 12mm tube and quick release axle, this stand arrived fully assembled.
-The tripod legs fold out smoothly and easily as does the height adjustment, both of which are controlled by durable aluminum quick release levers.
+Except for the 12mm tube and quick release axle, this stand arrived fully assembled.
+The tripod legs fold out smoothly and easily, as does the height adjustment, both of which are controlled by durable aluminum quick-release levers.
 Setting the horizontal beam on the screw and locking it into place is a breeze.
 In our setup time trials, we found it to take just under 30 seconds to get this stand ready for use.

-At a retail price of $270, the Feedback Sports Sprint doesn't come cheap.
-If you require the 20mm thru-axle adapter, you're going to set yourself back another $16 right off the bat.
-The construction and stability of this stand are confidence inspiring, so for the right consumer, we feel the Sprint is a good investment.
+The Feedback Sports Sprint doesn't come cheap, and if you require the 20mm thru-axle adapter, you're going to set yourself back another $16 right off the bat.
+The construction and stability of this stand are confidence-inspiring, so for the right consumer, we feel the Sprint is a good investment.
 If you're looking for this type of stand, your money will be well spent here.
 As you know, there's nothing cheap about road biking, and quality products are going to cost you in this sport.

 For a small package, this stand is big on performance.
-The material is high quality anodized red aluminum, there is a good variety of mounting options, and there is a notable lack of loose parts and adapters.
-The stand is quick to deploy and has a small footprint compared to larger toptube clamping stands; you could easily use this stand in a hotel room.
-High level or competitive road and mountain bike racers alike will enjoy this stand, as it eliminates damage potential to expensive or oddly shaped bike parts.
+The material is high quality anodized red aluminum, there are a good variety of mounting options, and there is a notable lack of loose parts and adapters.
+The stand is quick to deploy and has a small footprint compared to larger top tube clamping stands; you could easily use this stand in a hotel room.
+High level or competitive road and mountain bike racers alike will enjoy this stand, as it eliminates damage potential to expensive or oddly shaped frames or fragile tubing.

 Other Versions and Accessories

-Feedback Sports makes a full line of portable bike work stands in a variety of configurations and styles, including our Overall Award winner, the Feedback Sports Classic.
+Feedback Sports makes a full line of portable bike work stands in a variety of configurations and styles, including our Overall Award winner, the Feedback Sports Pro Elite, Classic, and Recreational.